The company, which became Helsingin Puhelin in 1985,

 a company that offers network monitoring and analytics software

 solutions to international telecom operators.
 In 2020 Elisa acquired German-based industrial software provider camLine GmbH and CalcuQuote, a U.S. based supply chain software provider for the Electronics Manufacturing Services industry.
+In 2021 We accelerated the growth of Elisa IndustrIQ by acquiring a majority share in TenForce, a Belgian provider of production quality (EHSQ) and operational risk management software, and a minority share in sedApta Group, an industrial software provider specialising in innovative IT solutions for digital supply chains and smart manufacturing.

 In its various phases, Elisa has been a forerunner in